 Know the Debate

-How long does phytoremediation take?
+How long does phytoremediation take to clean soil?

 Sources behind this view